WAY WITH WORDS

-This Data Processing Addendum (DPA) forms part of the Agreement between the Service User and the Company, as defined in the Terms of Service (ToS) appearing on the Company’s website, and applies in respect of a Specific Job in so far as the Company acts as a Processor in relation thereto and the Service User acts as a Controller.
+This Data Processing Addendum (DPA) forms part of the Agreement between the Service User and the Company, as defined in the Terms of Service (ToS) appearing on the Company’s website.
 In this DPA the use of the singular will include the plural, and vice versa.
 All capitalised terms not defined herein will have the meanings set forth in the ToS.

 1.1 “Agreement” means the agreement between the Service User and the Company arising from the use of the Service, as referred to in the ToS.